signalrecruit/management_app/app_description.md

 # RECMAN
 * is a recruitement management software that enables recruiting agencies and companies/clients communicate effeciently to resolve recruiting
 * requests.
-Below is the feature sets and basic user flow for the app.
+Below is the feature sets for the app.

 # Feature Sets